The newly renovated Bush Science Center is set to open beginning Fall '13! Read about it's transformation during academic year 2012-2013.

 The issues were consumption, trash, transportation, food, energy, and water.

-Rollins Cares about our students and our community and collaborated with the Earth Day festivities.
+Rollins Cares about our students and our community and collaborates with the Earth Day festivities.
 Not only could you sign up to receive a Rollins Cares tshirt, but also enjoy an organic trail mix.

 America Recycles Day is a collaborative effort hosted by EcoRollins, Sustainability Program, ROC, the Department of Environmental Studies and many other organizations and programs on campus.